Last Updated on November 23, 2022

-Baja beach camping is for truly adventurous folks who know it’s all about the journey and the destination.
+Baja camping is for adventurous folks who know it’s all about the journey and the destination.
 Road trips down the *Baja Peninsula lead to stunning, quiet beaches suitable for sleeping out.
 Camping here abounds with natural beauty, total isolation and freedom to go almost anywhere in any season.
-This guide highlights what to expect, what you need, where to go and how to get the most out of camping in Baja California.
+This guide highlights what to expect, what you need, where to go and how to get the most from Baja California camping.

-Specifics for 12 different Baja California beaches are given in this article along with a general overview of the where these beaches are located.
+Specifics for 12 different Baja camping beaches are given in this article along with a general overview of the where these beaches are located.

-*Note: The Baja Peninsula of Mexico consists of 2 states; Baja California and Baja California Sur.
+*Note: The Baja Peninsula of Mexico consists of two states; Baja California and Baja California Sur.
 The ENTIRE peninsula is commonly known as Baja California and is often referred to simply as Baja Mexico.
-This guide uses the former and latter to denote the ENTIRE peninsula and each individual state will be noted where applicable; “B.C.N.” for the state of Baja California and “B.C.S.” for the state of Baja California Sur.
+This guide uses the former and latter to denote the ENTIRE peninsula and each individual state will be noted where applicable: B.C. for the state of Baja California and B.C.S. for the state of Baja California Sur.

-- First come first served: There are no reservations for Baja beach camping.
-Simply find a spot and camp.
+- First come, first served: There are no reservations for most Baja California beach camping – simply show up and pick a spot.

 - Toilets: DO NOT expect clean, maintained toilets.
 DO expect dilapidated wooden sheds with a seat above a hole in the ground.